nightroman/FarNet/README.md

 FarNet is such a wrapper.
 It exposes the .NET API in object oriented way and provides the runtime infrastructure for its modules.

-One of the modules is PowerShellFar.
-It implements the Windows PowerShell host and turns Far Manager into the console based integrated scripting environment.
+PowerShellFar implements the Windows PowerShell host and turns Far Manager into the console based integrated scripting environment.
+FSharpFar provides F# interactive and editor services.
+Other modules are various tools.

 ----

-The project FarNet is the framework itself and the family of modules and tools.

-Visit [FarNet/wiki](https://github.com/nightroman/FarNet/wiki) in order to get information about all distributed packages.
+Visit [FarNet/wiki](https://github.com/nightroman/FarNet/wiki) in order to get information about available packages.

 ----